Tourountzis/fedoraquick.com/README.md

 A fresh Fedora installation doesn't come with adequate support for:

 * Playing many media formats (including mp3).
+* Installing popular software such as Chromium, VLC and more, directly from repositories.
 * Nice font smoothing.
 * ExFAT filesystem support.
 * Other things.